vuongducphuong/documentation/content/applications/sales/sales/send_quotations/get_signature_to_validate.rst

    :alt: How to confirm an order with a signature on Leansoft Sales?

 Once signed, you will have the possibility to choose your payment methods.
-Then, when the quotation will be paid and confirmed, a delivery order will be created automatically by Odoo.
+Then, when the quotation will be paid and confirmed, a delivery order will be created automatically by Leansoft.

 .. tip::
    Be careful that delivery orders are only generated for storable products and if the